-When I worked as a sorcerer-for-hire I was often asked to heal people.
-I refused every time, because I didn’t have the skills.
+When I worked as a sorcerer-for-hire many years ago I was often asked to heal people.
+I refused every time because I didn’t have reliable skills.
 People still offer to throw money at me for this sort of work, and it would be easy to exploit them.
 When people ask, I refuse, but I do a little angelic magick free of charge in the hope it will help them.
 I don’t know that it works every time, but it feels right to try.
 I also introduce them to the books we’ve published that can help.